Aston13/DogAPI/README.md

 ## Deployment

-Any text editor/IDE that supports the languages used.
+Open the html file in any internet browser that supports it.

 ## Built With